ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 A preference that is stated for the more general category applies if no preference is stated for the more specific category.

-For example, the Automated Processing category might be assigned a preference that allows the associated usage.
+For example, the AI Processing category might be assigned a preference that allows the associated usage.
-In the absence of any statement of preference regarding the AI Training category, that usage would be also be allowed, as AI Training is a subset of the Automated Processing category.
+In the absence of any statement of preference regarding the AI Training category, that usage would be also be allowed, as AI Training is a subset of the AI Processing category.
-In comparison, an explicit preference regarding AI Training might disallow that usage, while permitting other usage within the Automated Processing category.
+In comparison, an explicit preference regarding AI Training might disallow that usage, while permitting other usage within the AI Processing category.

 After processing a statement of preferences the recipient associates each category of use